W1AE/OCC/README.md

 ## Reproduce the Experimental Results

 Run script "Coding_OCSNN.m" for original OC-SNN algorithm, run script "Coding_MCOCSNN.m" for the improved MCOC-SNN algorithm.

-#The code is released in content-obscured version (p files).
-After acceptance of the manuscript (if decided so), the source code will be made public.